September 28, 2018

 Some buildings are more hospitable to solar power systems than others.
 To generate power most efficiently, solar PV systems should face south and should not be shaded by trees, buildings or other obstacles.

 If you’re curious about the idea of property assessed clean energy (PACE) financing for your solar project, contact Ygrene.
 We can we help you with the solar panel financing process.
-All Ygrene certified solar contractors are licensed, insured, pre-screened and have been in the solar business for a year or more.
+All Ygrene authorized independent solar contractors are licensed, insured, pre-screened and have been in the solar business for a year or more.
 Quality installers offer workmanship warranties and are transparent about when and how they use sub-contractors.
 Solar power is still unfamiliar technology for most homeowners, so don't hesitate to ask your contractor how they plan to achieve a quality solar installation, or any other questions you may have.
 And if you don't have a solar contractor yet, click on the button below and we can help you find local Ygrene authorized contractors close to your home.

 - 100% Financing, No Money Down